NordThing/Health-PWA/README.md

 It can track your activity and your weight.

 # Motivation
-We like to move our bodys but sometime the weight doesn't change.
+This project will ALWAYS be FREE but we are very glad for sponsors.
 I have been a big fan using ENDOMONDO but it has come to an end 2020-12-31.
-So this will be a replacement and also making things FREE that YOU earlier had to PAY for.
-This project will ALWAYS be FREE but we are very glad for sponsors.
+This will be a BETTER replacement and also making things
+FREE.

 # Build status
 We are still in an early-stage of development.